 - Liquid Watercolors – resembles ink and is sold in small dropper bottles

 - Watercolor Sticks – resembles crayon or pastels that can be used dry or wet

 - Watercolor Pencils – resembles a lead pencil but contains dry watercolor pigment

-My favorite manufacturers of watercolor paints are Holbein in tube size 15ml and Winsor & Newton in tube sizes 5ml, 14 ml and 37ml.
+My favorite manufacturers of watercolor paints are Holbein in tube size 15ml and Winsor & Newton in tube sizes 5ml, 14 ml, and 37ml.
 I recommend and use only professional-quality watercolor paints.
-NOTE: Student-grade watercolor paints are mostly made of imitation pigments of low-quality.
-To learn my process and see painting demos, I invite you to signup for my Watercolor Mini-Course.
-And, join my email list to help improve your painting skills.
-You can view my artwork on Instagram @vanissajames or by visiting my gallery website: Vanissa James Fine Art.
+NOTE: Student-grade watercolor paints are mostly made of imitation pigments of low quality.
+To learn my process and improve your painting skills follow me on Instagram @vanissajames or by visiting my gallery website: Vanissa James Fine Art.